e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

 do the same with the *Direct* and *Roll/Yaw SAS* modes to compare aileron and rudder responses, but mind the spiral mode instability!

-!!! tip "If You Crash..."
+!!! tip "If You Crash"

     If the landing gear model detects a crash, it will throw an exception and the simulation will abort.
-Don't worry, just reset it and have another go:
+No worries, just reset it and have another go:
     ```julia
     Sim.init!(sim, init_gnd)
     Sim.run_interactive!(sim)